pinbar/nodejs-sonar-scraper/README.md

 ### prerequisites
 * node and npm are installed (`node -v` and `npm -v`)
-* computer connected to the MHE VPN (to be able to access the support server and AWS CI)
+* connected to the MHE VPN (to be able to access the support server and AWS CI)

 ### how to use
 * git clone or download zip